mahan-hosseini/AutoGaitA/CONTRIBUTING.md

 # Contributing to AutoGaitA

-Thank you for your interest in AutoGaitA!
-We are a small team at Forschungszentrum Jülich and the University of Cologne, and we genuinely welcome outside contributions — whether that is a bug report, a documentation fix, support for a new tracking format, or a new kinematic feature.
+Thank you for your interest in AutoGaitA, we genuinely welcome outside contributions — whether that is a bug report, a documentation fix, support for a new tracking format, or a new kinematic feature.